tbsalling/aismessages/README.md

 It exhibits lazy decoding and fully decodes tens of thousands of NMEA armoured AIS messages per second per CPU core on an Intel i7-based laptop.

+If you are new to AIS you can read a short introduction to it on [my blog](https://tbsalling.dk/2018/09/01/an-introduction-to-ais/).

 Other AIS projects
 ---
 In addition to AISmessages, its sister project [AISutils](https://github.com/tbsalling/aisutils) offers higher level functionality such as Tracking and Filtering using AISmessages as a foundation.